-The earth is a stable source of calibrated oxygen at 20.9%, therefore under ambient conditions you can perform a visual verification of the Air Check $\checkmark O_2$ monitor to verify its reading at 20.9%.
-The $O_2$ monitor only requires periodic testing with nitrogen to verify the cells response to low oxygen levels and, if needed, a slight annual adjustment of the sensor span to 20.9%.
+The earth is a stable source of calibrated oxygen at 20.9%, therefore under ambient conditions you can perform a visual verification of the Air Check $\checkmark$ O2 monitor to verify its reading at 20.9%.
+As the oxygen sensor ages over time, it may require a slight adjustment to 20.9%.
+The O2 monitor only requires periodic testing with nitrogen to verify the cells response to 0% oxygen. levels and, if needed, a slight annual adjustment of the sensor span to 20.9%.